isidorostsa/lectureNotes/CT3/Lecture 4/Excercises.md

 $$\dot x =Ax + bu$$
 $$A = [-1,0;0,-2], b=[1;1]$$

+1. For the closed loop system we have:
 $$A^{T}P+PA=-Q \space \space (1)$$
 - $$P^{T}  = P >0$$so $$\begin{align*}
 p_{11} > 0\\